The blog

 Increase engagement with a personalized customer journey

 Nowadays, it's considered a major competitive advantage to be able to quickly and accurately analyze consumer behavior and preferences.
 This, in turn, makes it possible to adapt just as quickly by making operational changes.
 Yet, according to a study by Alteryx and Retailwire of 350 retail players and brands, only 16% consider themselves experts in data collection and exploitation, while 24% describe themselves as "beginners" and 60% as "in the process of mastering" [1].
-5G fills these gaps, bringing the retail sector into the Data era.
+5G fills these gaps, bringing the retail sector into the Data Age.

 [1] Shopper insights: insider perspectives infographic